Find Peace of Mind with Memory Care

 Dementia-Friendly Environments Can:

 Often, when loved ones are diagnosed with dementia, we grieve the person we feel we’ve lost.
 Thinking of the things they can’t do any longer can create strong emotions.
 However, with the proper environment and support, those with dementia can do many things.
-Although our loved ones might be different than we imagined, there is still the opportunity for them to lead a life of purpose and one that provides joy each day.
+Although our loved ones might be different from what we imagined, there is still the opportunity for them to lead a life of purpose and one that provides joy each day.

 Edgewood’s Memory Care Services Feature: